Hyperlite Stuff Sack Pillow Review | Average Hiker

 - Roomy enough for all toiletries and electronic components

 - Reasonably soft on my skin since I’m delicate

-My model was not used in the creation of this review, as she found the Hyperlite pillow perfect for chewing.
+My model was not used in the creation of this review, as she found the Hyperlite pillow far too much of a temptation (chewing).
 In total transparency, I got tired of chasing her around the house to retrieve it.